 The top bar shows the distance left to run and a green-to-red completion graphic give a representation of race progress / completion.

 The horses sit on a 'rainbow' course par bar.
 These show the relative speeds of the horses compared to the predicted optimum for the race at the current point in the race.
-This is also useful to judge the relative speed of 2 or more horses - here we quickly see #5 is running faster that its competitors.
+This is also useful to judge the relative speed of 2 or more horses.
+The background colours are user configured via the Settings tab.

-MPH - shows the actual speed - the graphics are easier to read quickly.
+MPH: shows the actual speed - the colour coding making it easier to read quickly.

-FF - Fast Finisher - runner has shown the ability to finished races with a fast speed.
+FF - Fast Finisher: The horse has shown the ability to finished races with a fast speed.